as1nkr0n8/Neo-Bank-App/README.md

 As the input screen includes user's PII(PAN and date of birth), the activity window is masked from taking screenshots i.e. screenshots or screen recorders will find a blank screen on this particular activity.

 The UI is designed using constraint layout and is currently only supporting portrait orientation on phones and tablets.
-Any other aspect ratio or screen resizing may affect the UI elements.1
+Any other aspect ratio or screen resizing may affect the UI elements.

 The UI also uses Material3, along with dark mode support.